VincentHardouin/ansible-dokku-traefik/README.md

 ## Why change Dokku default nginx config ?

-Traefik need to listen on port :80 to serve on other intern service.
+Traefik needs to listen on port :80 to serve on other intern services.
 And if Dokku use also port 80, Traefik can’t work.
-To resolve that, I decide to change Dokku config to listen in localhost
+To solve that, I decided to change nginx Dokku config for it to listen in localhost:1000

 ## Getting Started